Wilfred/wilfred.github.com/_posts/2017-08-06-suggest-el-synthesising-constants.markdown

 {% endhighlight %}

-Choosing good values for constants is difficult, but the current set seems to be a good tradeoff between performance and the number of useful results.
+Choosing good values for constants is difficult, but the current set seems to be a good tradeoff between performance, the likelihood of finding a result, and the number of useful results.

 ## Ranking Suggestions